 My name is Frank Whitfield.
 I am a psychologist who lives and works in Paris, France.
 For a number of years, I have been intrigued by the dreams of a prolific dream-writer named Steven Collier, who was born in 1952, and who lived much of his life in the small town of Portsmouth, Ohio, USA.
 Collier died at the age of 95 in 2048.
 Twelve years later, in 2060, I was born in Portsmouth.
 Now in the year 2087, at the age of 27, I have developed an affection for Collier's dreams which has inspired me to compile some of them into meaningful stories.

 This is the tenth time that I have created a story from a small group of Collier's dreams in which a particular person, place, or thing appeared.
-In this memoir, Bob Dylan was mentioned or appeared in each of the following dreams.
+In this story, Bob Dylan was mentioned or appeared in each of the following dreams.

 Dream of: 16 July 1982 "Under The Cross"